the Greek alphabet with pronunciation

 When starting a new language, one of the first things you need to do is learn its alphabet.
 In fact, it’s the foundation for reading, writing, and understanding the language.

-Even if Greek isn’t on your immediate learning list, getting familiar with its alphabet has surprising benefits.
+Even if Greek isn’t on your immediate learning list, getting familiar with Greek letters has surprising benefits.

 For instance, it can help you better understand English words derived from Greek.